SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 :class:`~pypet.trajectory.Trajectory` class are usually labeled ``traj``.
 Probably you as user want to follow this convention, because writing the not abbreviated expression ``trajectory`` all the time in your code can become a bit annoying after some time.

-If you carry out an experiment and actively explore the parameter space, you will encounter a second class of top-level container called :class:`~pypet.trajectory.SingleRun`.
-This one is derived or created by the original *trajectory* [#]_ and is used during the individual runs of your experiment. *Single runs* are not much different from *trajectories* except that they provide a little bit less functionality and only contain on particular parameter combination out of the full explored ranges.
-Since they are not much different from the original *trajectory*, within code they are also labeled with ``traj``.
-We will come back to *single runs* later, but for now let's focus on a *trajectory*.

 The *trajectory* container instantiates a tree with *groups* and *leaf* nodes, whereas the trajectory object itself is the root node of the tree.